indiealexh/quarkus-json-rpc-ws-next-example/README.md

 ```

 > **_NOTE:_**  Quarkus now ships with a Dev UI, which is available in dev mode only at <http://localhost:8080/q/dev/>.

+## Interacting with the application

+See `httpClientRequests/example.http` for examples of how to interact with the application.

 ## Packaging and running the application